sevinchramazonova64-debug/BikeStore-/dax_measures.md

 Insight:

-Tracks yearly revenue performance.
+Shows total revenue generated in the current year.
-Enables comparison with previous years or targets.
+Helps track yearly performance and compare against previous years or targets.